odoo/odoo/doc/howtos/backend.rst

 Group-based access control mechanisms
 -------------------------------------

-Groups are created as normal records on the model “res.groups”, and granted menu access via menu definitions.
+Groups are created as normal records on the model ``res.groups``, and granted menu access via menu definitions.
 However even without a menu, objects may still be accessible indirectly, so actual object-level permissions (read, write, create, unlink) must be defined for groups.
 They are usually inserted